johnathanetchart/plannerAPI/README.md

 user_id, //optional, but queries one less //// TODO MAKE OPTIONAL }

-    returns in the form of:
+returns in the form:
 //TODO

 ### /phases